 In general, employees are typically not eligible to collect unemployment when they quit their jobs voluntarily.
 However, if you were forced to quit in a constructive discharge, you should still qualify for unemployment benefits.
 When you file your claim for benefits, explain that you were compelled to quit due to your employer’s mistreatment.
 (For more information, see Unemployment Compensation When You’ve Lost Your Job.)

 Questions for Your Attorney

-- Is there any reason why I should I refuse my employer's offer to re-hire me if I win my constructive discharge suit?
+- Should I accept my employer's offer to rehire me if I win my constructive discharge suit?

-- How long will my lawsuit be in the courts?
-Do I have to take a low-paying job while the case is pending?
+- How long will my lawsuit take?
+Do I have to take a job that pays less than my former job while the case is pending?